mrvcollective/nature-data-doc/release-notes/whats-new/README.md

 #### Improvements

-* new database schema structure to support new contexts and face categories
+* new database schema structure to support new contexts and facet categories

 #### Other Updates